jorshimayor/Aptos_Analysis/README.md

-# Sei_Analysis
+# Aptos_Analysis
-An analysis of Sei Blockchain
+An analysis of Aptos Blockchain